Mohamed-Abdelfattah/would-you-rather-app/README.md

 # Would You Rather Project

 This is my impelementation for an assessment project for Udacity's React course.
-The project is a simple impelmentation of [Would You Rather game] (https://en.wikipedia.org/wiki/Would_you_rather).
+The project is a simple impelmentation of [Would You Rather game](https://en.wikipedia.org/wiki/Would_you_rather).

 To interact with/play the game user should login using a list that contains a pre-creadted users and then he will be able to answer questions or add a new ones and also check the leaderboard or even logout and sign-in with same or different user.